-Domain: Communication and Collaboration Implementation Status Indicator Examples or Evidence of Practice Not Partially Fully Data Sources/Supporting Evidence yet В A · uy 31.
+Domain: Communication and Collaboration Im plementa ation Stat :us Indicator Examples or Evidence of Practice Not ot Partially Fully Data Sources/Supporting Evidence yet В Α 1 uny 31.
 When communicating with families of SWDs, all personnel consider family members as a resource and obtain their input in planning and problem solving.
 A fifth grade co-teaching team sends a letter home during the first week of school that gives a broad outline of what the students will learn, homework and grading procedures, ideas for how parents can support good study skills and homework habits, etc. Team/department meeting notes reflect family input on developing educational, behavioral and/or social strategies for their children, such as an individual PBS plan and FBA.
 Families receive support and resources, such as checklists or point systems, to implement behavior support plans at home and in the community.
 Teachers maintain ongoing communication with families to ensure support plans are consistent from school to home and community.
 Teachers obtain family input on creating a student profile for a student with significant behavioral support needs (e.g., interventions that have worked at home or in other settings).
-Structures are in place for educators and families to share ongoing information about access, equity and progress of SWDs.
-Sample correspondence meeting notes meeting notes, phone logs, planning documents.
-Note: Family members are experts about their chi ld.
-Their input is invaluable in identifying and providing ap propriate : supports fo or success Comm ents:
+Structures are in place for educators and families to share ongoing information about access, equity and progress of SWDs. > Input from parents are used in IEP's.
+Emails, phone calls, conferences and follow up conversations with parents.
+Sugge ested Measures: Sample correspondence, r meeting notes, phone logs, planning documents.
+Note: Note: Family members are experts about their child.
+Their input is invaluable in identifying and providing appropriate supports for success.
+Comm Comments:

-Domain: Communication and Collaboration lm plementa ation Stat :us Indicator Examples or Evidence of Practice Not Part Partially Data Sources/Supporting Evidence yet yet B Fully 32.
+Domain: Communication and Collaboration Im plement ation Stat tus Indicator Examples or Evidence of Practice Not Part Partially Data Sources/Supporting Evidence yet et B A Fully 32.
 Reports of progress toward implementing inclusive practices are disseminated to families, school district personnel, and community members annually.
 At the end of the school year, the school provides a report to the district that includes progress toward implementing and improving inclusive practices.
 The school administrator provides a report to families as part of school open house activities.
 The school administrator provides a report to all school personnel as part of pre-school activities and throughout the year.
 The school administrator provides a report to other school administrators during district meetings.
-Y Progress Reports-Quarterly Sugge sted Measures: Annual summary report o f BPIE priority indicators and resulting improvement efforts and outc omes.
-Note: See indicator #2; BPIE results should be em bedded as goals in a plan for short-term and long-term im provemen t.
+V SAC Meetings, Weekly Call Outs, School Website, School Weekly Newsletter, Open House Sugge sted Measures: Annual summary report o f BPIE priority indicators and resulting improvement efforts s and outo omes.
+Note: See indicator #2; BPIE results should be en nbedded as goals in a plan for short-term and long-term in nproveme nt.
 Comm ents: